 Costa Rica course explores biological problems

-Students studied under the Costa Rican sun and rain for their Block 3 course, Biological Problems with Professor Andy McCollum.
+Students studied under the Costa Rican sun and rain for their Block 3 course, Biological Problems.

 The group traveled to the Osa Verde Biological Station, owned by Osa Conservation, near the southern tip of the Osa Peninsula.
-McCollum says it’s among the most biologically diverse areas in the world.
+It’s among the most biologically diverse areas in the world.
 Students were tasked with investigating a biological problem, collecting and interpreting data, and writing a research report all in one block.

 “This was our BIO 485 course, which means it is our final project for our majors, which is exciting,” said Kaylee Crouse ’19.
 “While we were there, we focused on one newly-created project at Osa Conservation.”